JohnEYoon/multi_campus/readme.txt

-this is multi campus project
+test this is multi campus project